Tiger tattoos are popular with all gender identities.

 Both the butterfly and the tiger are free spirits.

 The butterfly flies in the wind, just as the tiger represents the wind.

 Tiger and butterfly tattoos together resemble a colorful and unique tattoo that is inspirational of living free.

 Japanese tattoos can also be associated with the Yakuza or Japanese samurai.

 The Japanese samurai got tattoos in an effort to keep their identities.

 Because a Samurai’s armor was quite valuable, it was often stolen from their bodies after a battle.

 To keep themselves identifiable, the Samurai got tattoos.

 This way, if they needed to be buried, their families would be able to do it properly.

-In ancient Japanese customs, the burial is essential.
 Without a traditional burial, a Samurai can not ascend into the afterlife.